 Where to live

-Housing comes in many forms, and finding a home can be an interesting experience.
-The rental market has been cyclical over the past decade, rising and falling with fears of threats from Iraq.
-Now, in the post-Saddam Hussein era, landlords are building fast and rents are rising at amazing rates.
+Housing comes in many forms, and finding a home can be an interesting experience, in the post-Saddam Hussein era, landlords built fast and rents rose at amazing rates.
 Negotiation skills are an essential tool in this task, and whilst some landlords would prefer to leave a property empty than lose face, others, looking at a good prospect will reduce the rent to a more realistic level.

 There are many well built blocks of flats overlooking the sea with swimming pools and gyms, and further inland there are villas with three to twenty bedrooms depending on your budget and needs.
 Homes are found either through rental agents who charge half of a month’s rent if successful, or by word of mouth.